-New to Castlemartyr Resort, Twelve Ten: The Grill opens this October offering guests casual dining with a selection of contemporary favourites.
+New to Castlemartyr Resort, Twelve Ten: The Grill opened in late 2020, offering guests casual dining with a selection of contemporary favourites.

 Behind the name